 Below are two of the top secured credit cards available.

-The Capital One® Secured Mastercard® has no annual fee, but it does have a 26.99% (Variable) APR and requires a security deposit.
+The Secured Mastercard® from Capital One has no annual fee, but it does have a 26.99% (Variable) APR and requires a security deposit.
 Over time, the card can be a useful credit building tool that can help establish a strong credit report.

 2. First PREMIER® Bank Secured Credit Card